-Permanent residents or protected persons over the age of 18
+Permanent residents or protected persons who are of legal school-leaving age in Alberta

 Who doesn’t qualify?